Mantle/Mantle/README.md

 ### `+JSONKeyPathsByPropertyKey`

-The dictionary returned by this method specifies how your model objects properties map to the keys in the JSON representation.
+The dictionary returned by this method specifies how your model object's properties map to the keys in the JSON representation.
 Properties that map to `NSNull` will not be present in the JSON representation, for example: